dotnet/docs-tools/WhatsNew.Cli/README.md

 ## Usage

+You can use the tool from the command line, or as a GitHub action.
+If you run on the command line, the tool generates the changes for a new article on your machine.
+If you run as a GitHub action, the action opens a PR for you.
+The only functional difference in the output is that the GitHub action filters Microsoft FTEs from the contributor list.
+The command line version doesn't due to access rights.

+To use the tool as a command line executable:

 1. Clone the `dotnet/docs-tools` repository.
 1. Generate a PAT per the instructions at [Creating a token](https://help.github.com/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
 When selecting scopes for the PAT, check the following boxes:
     - For private repos: